QubesOS/qubes-doc/Templates/FedoraMinimal.md

 #### Firewall

-This template is reqady to use for a standard firewall VM.
+This template is ready to use for a standard firewall VM.

 #### VPN

-The needed packkages are depend on the VPN technology. `yum search "NetworkManager VPN plugin"` command may help you to choose the right one.
+The needed packages are depend on the VPN technology. `yum search "NetworkManager VPN plugin"` command may help you to choose the right one.

 [More details about setting up a VPN Gateway](/wiki/VPN#ProxyVM)